Snetterton Circuit: Circuit developments

+Snetterton circuit was acquired by MotorSport Vision (MSV) along with Brands Hatch, Oulton Park, and Cadwell Park from The Interpublic Group of Companies subsidiary Octagon in January 2004.
+Octagon previously acquired prior owner Brands Hatch Leisure plc in November 1999.

-In October 2005, Jonathan Palmer of MotorSport Vision, the owners of Snetterton Circuit, announced that the circuit would undergo extensive rebuilding work, in order to lengthen the circuit and improve its facilities.
+In October 2005, Jonathan Palmer of MSV, the owners of Snetterton Circuit, announced that the circuit would undergo extensive rebuilding work, in order to lengthen the circuit and improve its facilities.

 On 23 September 2010, MSV announced that construction of the new infield section and track improvements would be finished in time for the 2011 motorsport season.
-The main development was the addition of a new one mile infield section, after Sear Corner, which was replaced and renamed Montreal, in deference to it being modelled on the Circuit Gilles Villeneuve hairpin.
+The main development was the addition of a new one-mile infield section, after Sear Corner, which was replaced and renamed Montreal, in deference to it being modelled on the Circuit Gilles Villeneuve hairpin.
 The final chicane before Senna Straight was also removed and replaced by an extension to Coram curve coupled with a new, tight, left-hand corner named Murrays.
 In addition to the track work, the redevelopment also improved spectator viewing and increased safety.

 Snetterton 300 Circuit

 The 300 Circuit is 2.969 mi long, Snetterton's longest layout and the second longest racing track in the country.
 The track incorporates much of the previous circuit with the infield section that was completed in 2011.
 The 300 track has been designed to bring international levels of racing to the circuit by gaining an FIA Grade 2 Licence.
 The layout also hosts major British motorsport championships.
 The British Formula 3 Championship and British GT Championship were the first of these to visit the new layout on 14 and 15 May 2011.
 The British Touring Car Championship with its ToCA support package also uses this layout, as does the British Superbike Championship.
 In 2016, ahead of Justin Wilson's 38th birthday, the Montreal hairpin was renamed Wilson, in memory of the Yorkshire IndyCar driver killed at the 2015 Pocono 500.